-MANAGEMENT FINANCE COMMITTEE BOARD OF GOVERNORS What assurances do they have that processes and controls are effective and will result in achievement of the school's objectives?
-Provide advice to governors on the status of governance, risk and internal controls - where do they get their assurances from?
+MANAGEMENT AUDIT COMMITTEE TRUST BOARD/LOCAL GOVERNING BODY What assurances do they have that processes and controls are effective that will result in achievement of corporate objectives?
+Provide advice to trust board/local governing body on the status of governance, risk and internal controls - where do they get their assurances from?
 Collectively responsible for setting strategy, ensuring good stewardship and decision making.
 Required to ensure they are properly informed about risk.

-The effective application of board assurance arrangements to produce and maintain a BAF will help the Head, the bursar and the board to consider collectively the process of securing assurance using a formal process that promotes good organisational governance and accountability.
+The effective application of board assurance arrangements to produce and maintain a BAF will help management, the local governing body and the trust board to consider collectively the process of securing assurance using a formal process that promotes good organisational governance and accountability.